 Incorporating sustainability and ESG practises into banking

-The shift towards sustainable and environmental, societal and governance (ESG) investments
+The shift towards sustainable and environmental, social and governance (ESG) investments

 Although responsible, green, and ethical investing has existed for years, it has only recently seen a steep rise in demand – influenced in part by a growing awareness of sustainability, climate change and equality.
 And so, despite only occupying a small part of the total investment pool, it is beginning to have real impact.
 But how is this affecting the way wealth clients want to invest?
 And what must wealth managers do to keep up?